fovendor/FLUX-Fill/README.md

 ## Features

 - **Inpainting Support**: Allows users to select regions of an image and apply inpainting to modify or enhance specific areas based on textual prompts.
+- **Change any picture**: The Load button in the inpainting interface allows you to load ANY image and change it!
+- **Brush settings**: Adjust the size and softness of the brush for more precise inpainting.
 - **Interactive HTML Interface**: Provides a user-friendly HTML interface within the chat for selecting mask areas and entering prompts, enhancing the inpainting workflow.
 - **Customizable Parameters**: Enables configuration of inpainting steps, guidance scale, safety tolerance, output format, polling intervals, and maximum polling attempts.
 - **Result Polling**: Automatically polls the FLUX API until the inpainting task is completed, ensuring users receive results promptly.